 Mediterranean Buddha Bowl Image 6

-It is one of my favorite combinations using hummus, Greek yogurt, chickpeas, Mediterranean roasted vegetables, brown rice, olives, feta cheese and greens.
+This version is one of my favorites, combining hummus, Greek yogurt, chickpeas, roasted Mediterranean vegetables, brown rice, olives, feta, and fresh greens.

-I make a ton of bowls like this Mediterranean Salmon Bowl, Easy Mediterranean Hummus Bowl, Slow Cooker Shredded Beef Hummus Bowls and this Chicken Shawarma Bowl.
+I make bowls like this all the time—some of my go-to recipes include the Mediterranean Salmon Bowl, Easy Mediterranean Hummus Bowl, Slow Cooker Shredded Beef Hummus Bowls, and the Chicken Shawarma Bowl.

 Mediterranean Buddha Bowl two bowls